ublue-os/website/docs/images/bazzite/gaming_guide.md

 ## Modding Quickstart

-Steam Workshop is the easiest way to obtain mods, but is not supported for every title and requires you to own the game on Steam.
-You can still add or replace files and directories, but there may be some extra steps on the Linux desktop.
-Some mods require a "WINE DLL OVERRIDE" environment variable like `WINEDLLOVERRIDES="dinput8=n,b" %command%` for a DirectX 8 title that has a `dinput8.dll` file.
-If the game is on Steam, this can be accomplished with a launch option with that command and adding %command% after it.
+- Steam Workshop is the easiest way to obtain mods, but is not supported for every title and requires you to own the game on Steam.
+- You can still add or replace files and directories, but there may be some extra steps on the Linux desktop.
+      - Some mods require a "WINE DLL OVERRIDE" environment variable like `WINEDLLOVERRIDES="dinput8=n,b" %command%` for a DirectX 8 title that has a `dinput8.dll` file.
+            - If the game is on Steam, this can be accomplished with a launch option with the appropriate environment variable and adding `%command%` after it.
+- You can also play around with [Steam Tinker Launch](https://github.com/sonic2kk/steamtinkerlaunch) which can be installed via ProtonUp-Qt (for KDE images) or ProtonPlus (for GNOME images.)

 ## Extras

-* It is recommended to use ProtonUp-Qt (included) to update the latest [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) and [Luxtorpeda](https://github.com/luxtorpeda-dev/luxtorpeda) for Steam.
+* It is recommended to use ProtonUp-Qt or ProtonPlus (included on Bazzite) to update the latest [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) and [Luxtorpeda](https://github.com/luxtorpeda-dev/luxtorpeda) for Steam.
 * You may want to use Protontricks for certain games that may require it.
 * You can install [pacman](https://archlinux.org/packages/) and [AUR](https://aur.archlinux.org/) packages inside of the `bazzite-arch` container on desktop images.
 * You can overlay [RPM](https://packages.fedoraproject.org/) packages to the host by using `rpm-ostree install <package>` in your host terminal **at your own risk.**